 Moisture Analysers determine moisture or solid contents with either infrared or halogen heat sources.
 They are designed to be accurate, fast and easy to operate.
 These instruments are the perfect way to measure the moisture content of materials such as grains, pharmaceuticals, soils, sludge, chemicals and much more.
 The weighing range goes down to 1mg on many moisture analysers.

-Our Thermoline sales team will be more than happy to answer any questions that you have so please don’t hesitate to contact them.
+Our Thermoline sales team will be more than happy to answer any questions you may have, so please don’t hesitate to contact them.